Alisha Edwards: Women Superstars Uncensored (2010–2013)

 Inacio made her debut for Women Superstars Uncensored (WSU) on March 6, 2010, under the name Lexxus, teaming up with Amber against Tina San Antonio & Marti Belle, in a winning effort.
 They later renamed the team to The Boston Shore.
 She was on the winning team on June 26, 2010, in an eight-woman tag team match, defeating Jennifer Cruz, Monique & The Killer Babes.

 On May 27, 2011, at a PWS event in Queens, New York, The Boston Shore defeated The Belle Saints to win the WSU Tag Team Championship for the first time due to the miscommunication of The Belle Saints and Jazz.
 On June 25, 2011, at the Uncensored Rumble, The Boston Shore made their first title defense against The Belle Saints in a rematch, in which The Boston Shore emerged victorious due to the distraction by Amber.
-However, later in the night Lexxus joined the 4th annual Uncensored Rumble match at #1, and last eliminated Serena to win the match.
+However, later in the night Lexxus joined the 4th annual Uncensored Rumble match at No. 1, and last eliminated Serena to win the match.

 Following her win, Lexxus got the right to face Mercedes Martinez for the WSU Championship.
 She faced Martinez in a record-breaking 73-minute contest, the longest women's wrestling match in history, but was unsuccessful in winning the title.
 On February 13, Amber decided to quit pro wrestling due personal demons and issues.
 However, WSU decided to leave Lexxus as the co-champion until she finds herself a new partner.
 Lexxus would end up losing the tag team titles in March.
 In April, she entered the J-Cup but went to a double count-out with Alicia.
 On June 16, Lexxus won the Uncensored Rumble for the second consecutive year albeit through controversial means as the referee missed her elimination.
 On October 13, 2012, at Full Steam Ahead, Lexxus was granted a WSU Championship opportunity in a Triple Threat match against WSU Champion Jessicka Havok and Alicia.
 Lexxus was unsuccessful as Havok pinned Alicia to retain her title.

-Impact Wrestling
+Return to Impact Wrestling / TNA (2017–present)

 Feud with Angelina Love and Davey Richards (2017–2018)

-On the February 9, 2017 episode of Impact Wrestling, Alisha returned as a face, watching her husband Eddie Edwards from the crowd where Davey Richards pulled the referee out of the ring and cost her husband his match against Lashley.
+On the February 9, 2017, episode of Impact Wrestling, Alisha returned as a face, watching her husband Eddie Edwards from the crowd where Davey Richards pulled the referee out of the ring and cost her husband his match against Lashley.
 Alisha attempted to help her husband, only to be attacked by the returning Angelina Love.
 After the match, Alisha and Edwards were both attacked by Love and Richards. at GFW/ Impact Wrestling's 15th Anniversary PPV Slammiversary, Alisha Edwards teamed up with her husband Eddie Edwards versus Davey Richards and Angelina Love in the first ever Intergender Tag Team Full Metal Mayhem match on July 2, in a winning effort.
 This was Love's final match with TNA now known as GFW before departing the company, ending their feud between the couples.